rmit-s3698341-deepika-gill/shedaCodeTest/README.md

 - HTML5
 - CSS
 - Bootstrap 4
+- AngularJS for SPA implementation
 - Python 2.7 along with Pandas and Matplotlib for Data Visualisation

-## Static Website:
+## Single Page Application:
-- A static implementation using HTML, CSS and Bootstrap
+- A SPA implementation using HTML, CSS, Bootstrap and AngularJS
 - Multi step webform: Register

 ## Data Visualisation: